AlexandraB-C/LFA_labs/lab2/report_lab2.md

     * Utilize the grammar variant from the previous lab as a foundation for this implementation.

 3.  **Finite Automaton Operations (Variant-Specific):**
-    * Based on the provided finite automaton definition (determined by the student's register ID), perform the following tasks:
-        * **a.
+    **a.
 FA to Regular Grammar Conversion:** Implement a function or algorithm to convert the given finite automaton into its equivalent regular grammar representation.
-        * **b.
+    **b.
 Determinism Analysis:** Determine and report whether the specified finite automaton is deterministic (DFA) or non-deterministic (NDFA).
-        * **c.
+    **c.
 NDFA to DFA Conversion (if applicable):** If the automaton is non-deterministic, implement a function or algorithm to convert it into an equivalent deterministic finite automaton (DFA).
-        * **d.
+    **d.
 Graphical Representation (Optional Bonus):**
             * Develop a method to generate a visual representation (diagram) of the finite automaton.
             * This can be achieved using external libraries, tools, or APIs.
             * The program should automatically extract the automaton's data and interface with the chosen visualization method.
             * Alternatively, provide a detailed manual representation and explanation in the report.
-    * Provide a manual, detailed report, that explains all conversion and changes that were performed.
-    * Provide a program that will convert any given finite automata to a regular grammar, as a bonus point.

 ---

 ## **5. Implementation**

-### **Variant 4 (past lab):**
+**Variant 4 (past lab):**
 ```
 vn = {'S', 'L', 'D'}
 vt = {'a', 'b', 'c', 'd', 'e', 'f', 'j'}